GagePielsticker/javascript-library-list/README.md

 ## Introduction

 > This is a list of most libraries I tend to consistantly use in my various javascript projects.
-To clarify this is not every library I have ever come across, just ones I have experience with and I know to work well.
+To clarify this is not every library I have ever come across, just ones I have decent experience with and I know to work well.

 # The List